ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

     )

-In the above example, the value after 500k timesteps will roughly be `5e-5` (linear interpolation).
+In the preceding example, the value after 500k timesteps is roughly `5e-5` (linear interpolation).

 Another example: To create a entropy coefficient schedule that starts with a value of 0.05, then increases over 1M timesteps to 0.1 and then suddenly drops to 0 (after the 1Mth timestep), do: